mimischi/dokku-sentry/README.md

 git remote add dokku dokku@example.com:sentry
 ```

+### Push Sentry

 Finally, we can push Sentry to Dokku.

 ```
 git push dokku master
 ```

+## Domain and SSL certificate

 To get the routing working, we need to apply a few other settings.

-## Domain and SSL certificate

-Now we set up a domain name.
+First we set
+the domain.

 ```
 dokku domains:set sentry sentry.example.com